ioBroker/ioBroker.js-controller/docs/en/install/linux.md

 * sudo systemctl stop iobroker

-or the other equivalents are used
+or the other equivalents can be used

-Rights issues could also arise.
+In addition, there could be rights problems.

 In this case, please use the installation fixer: